Last Updated on August 19, 2021 by Lawrence Berezin

 Here’s the NYC parking ticket data

-I spent a good part of my morning (starting at 6 a.m.) reviewing the shock and awe-inspiring data of the wacky world of NYC parking tickets.
-The information was published in the MMR (Mayor’s Management Report), and the CAFR (Controller’s Comprehensive Annual Financial Report)
+I spent a good part of my morning (starting at 6 a.m.) reviewing awe-inspiring NYC parking ticket data.
+To clarify, the MMR (Mayor’s Management Report), and the CAFR (Controller’s Comprehensive Annual Financial Report) published the information.

 Comprehensive Annual Financial Report (“CAFR”)

 The Office of the Comptroller publishes real and budgeted parking fine revenues in the CAFR.
-NYC fiscal years run from July 1 to June 30.
-Parking fine figures include the Red Light Camera Monitoring Program.
+The NYC fiscal years run from July 1 to June 30.
+Further, parking fine figures include the Red Light Camera Monitoring Program.

 Mayor Bloomberg’s Management Report Fiscal 2010 (“MMR”)